nippur72/SqlServerSocket/README.md

 ## SQL string formatting

-When composing SQL queries, strings, booleans and datetimes needs to be formatted according the SQL Server syntax.
-There are these helper functions you can use in your string interpolations:
+When writing SQL queries, strings, booleans and datetimes needs to be formatted according to the SQL Server syntax.
+You can use these helper functions in your string interpolations:

 * sqlBool()
 * sqlString()